pnachum/Functional-Asteroids/README.md

 This version has the same features as the previous version, plus some new ones.

 * The player has a limited number of bombs, which destroy every asteroid in the game.
+* Instead of increasing the score multiplier with a powerup, it is now increased by hitting asteroids in quick succession.
 * There are new powerups.
 * The gun powerup causes the ship to temporarily shoot a three-bullet spread.
 Previously it would make the bullets larger and faster.